dylewsky/Data_Driven_Science_Python_Demos/README.md

 Copyright 2019, All Rights Reserved

 Python code library by Daniel Dylewsky.
 This code and equivalent Matlab code are available at http://www.databookuw.com/.
-There are a few items that are only available in the Matlab version
+There are a few items that are only available in the Matlab version.
+Many of these notebooks make use of third-party Python modules.
+Download links for the more obscure ones are provided inline.

 Please cite this book when using this code/data.